 class OffersController < ApplicationController def new # ... end def create @offer = Offer.new(offer_params) authorize @offer @offer.save respond_with @offer end def edit # ... end def update @offer = Offer.find(params[:id]) authorize @offer @offer.update(offer_params) respond_with @offer end def delete # ... end private def offer_params params.require(:offer).permit(:order_id, :company_id, :amount) end end

 Our authorization logic will be in the OfferPolicy class.
-A good place for our policy classes is the
+The

 class OfferPolicy attr_reader :user, :offer, :order def initialize(user, offer) @user = user @offer = offer @order = offer.order end def create? order.company != user.company && order.active? end def update? offer.company == user.company && order.due_date >= Date.today end end

-From Pundit's docs: The authorize method automatically infers that Offer class will have a matching OfferPolicy class - it instantiates the OfferPolicy class, passing in the current user and the given record.
-It then infers from the action name, that it should call update? on this instance of the policy.
+From Pundit's docs: The authorize method automatically infers that the Offer class will have a matching OfferPolicy class, and it instantiates the OfferPolicy class, handing in the current user and the given record.
+It then infers from the action name that it should call update? on this instance of the policy.
 In this case, you can imagine that authorize would have done something like this:

 raise "not authorized" unless OfferPolicy.new(current_user, @offer).update?